-At Stephens Law Firm, PLLC, our Fort Worth personal injury attorneys have been advocating for victims of brain injuries for more than 22 years.
-We’ve seen, first-hand, what a brain injury can do to a person and their family.
-We understand how hard life can be.
-That’s why we’re determined to make a difference in our clients’ lives.
-Our team goes above and beyond to hold negligent parties accountable and get the compensation our clients deserve.
+At Stephens Law Firm, PLLC, Fort Worth personal injury attorney, Jason Stephens has been advocating for victims of brain injuries for more than 22 years.
+He’s seen, first-hand, what a brain injury can do to a person and their family.
+He understands how hard life can be.
+That’s why he’s determined to make a difference in his clients’ lives.
+Jason and his team go above and beyond to hold negligent parties accountable and get the compensation the firm’s clients deserve.

-- Bring in Experts: We’re not experts on brain injuries.
-So, we’ll tap into our vast resources to bring in professionals who are.
-Medical doctors, vocational experts, and mental health authorities – for starters – can really help us dig deep and understand the intricacies of your particular case.
-We take the time to learn the details because that’s what will make a difference at the end of the day.
+- Bring in Experts: Jason Stephens isn’t an expert on brain injuries.
+So, he’ll tap into the firm’s vast resources to bring in professionals who are.
+Medical doctors, vocational experts, and mental health authorities – for starters – can really help him dig deep and understand the intricacies of your particular case.
+Stephens Law takes the time to learn the details because that’s what will make a difference at the end of the day.

-- Investigate Thoroughly: The only way to get the results you deserve is by making sure that we understand every aspect of your case and gather evidence to support our demands for compensation.
-That’s why our team is prepared to roll up our sleeves and conduct a very thorough investigation into the accident that caused your brain injury.
-This investigation can help us to establish what caused the accident and, just as importantly, who’s responsible.
+- Investigate Thoroughly: The only way to get the results you deserve is by making sure that Stephens Law understands every aspect of your case and gathers evidence to support demands for compensation.
+That’s why Jason Stephens and his support team are prepared to roll up their sleeves and conduct a very thorough investigation into the accident that caused your brain injury.
+This investigation can help to establish what caused the accident and, just as importantly, who’s responsible.

 - Identify and Value Your Damages: Insurance companies will be eager to control a lot of different aspects of your injury case.
 That includes telling you how much your case is worth.
-We won’t stand for that.
-We’ll make sure that we carefully assess your injuries, determine how they affect your life, and ultimately figure out what your present and future costs are.
-We’ll work hard to make sure that your case is valued properly and fight to secure the best possible settlement offer on your behalf.
+Jason Stephens won’t stand for that.
+He’ll make sure that he carefully assesses your injuries, determine how they affect your life, and ultimately figure out what your present and future costs are.
+He’ll work hard to make sure that your case is valued properly and fight to secure the best possible settlement offer on your behalf.

 - Limit Tactics Designed to Limit or Deny a Payout: Many times, insurers will attempt to blame injury victims in an effort to limit the amount of money they have to pay out, or to deny a financial award, altogether.
-We’ve dealt with insurance companies in central Texas for decades and know what steps have to be taken to stop these tactics from working.
-We’ll stand up for you and, as part of our investigation, gather evidence to downplay your contributions (if any) to your brain injury.
+Jason Stephens has dealt with insurance companies in central Texas for decades and know what steps have to be taken to stop these tactics from working.
+He’s ready to stand up for you and, as part of his investigation, gather evidence to downplay your contributions (if any) to your brain injury.
 The less blame assigned to you, the more money you can potentially get.

 - Take Your Case to Court: You shouldn’t feel pressured into accepting a settlement offer that’s less than you deserve.
-That’s why our trial attorneys will never take the threat of court off the table.
-Insurance companies are well aware of our reputation in the courtroom, which we believe can be a huge asset for you during negotiations.
-If they don’t extend a fair offer, we’ll bring your case to a jury and work our magic.
+That’s why trial attorney Jason Stephens will never take the threat of court off the table.
+Insurance companies are well aware of his reputation in the courtroom, which can be a huge asset for you during negotiations.
+If they don’t extend a fair offer, Jason Stephens will bring your case to a jury and work his magic.

 Jason Stephens has been handling brain injury cases for over two decades– and he has the results to show it.
 Here are some of Jason’s brain injury results, and note that the dollar amounts listed represent the actual award given to clients after all attorney fees and related expenses.